-- Assistant teacher will close and lock the door and pull the blinds. - Lead teacher and aides will gather the children in their classroom's identified safe place to hide (such as prep room, storage closets, under the loft, etc) and keep them guiet - The Chak Chak Aide will notify the kitchen that a lock down has been initiated.
-Cooks will relocate to the pantry and lock the door behind them. - The Mawich assistant will notify the teachers on the playground.
+- Assistant teacher will close and lock the door and pull the blinds. - Lead teacher and aides will gather the children in their classroom's identified safe place to hide (such as prep room, storage closets, under the loft, etc) and keep them quiet - The Kwis Kwis Aide will notify the kitchen that a lock down has been initiated. - The K'hanis aide will notify the teachers on the playground.
 Those teachers and children will enter the building through the Mawich classroom and return to their own identified safe space for the duration of the lock down.
 If Lilu are on the playground, they will return to their classroom and follow their lock-down procedures. - Aides will assist the teacher with the children, helping them to keep quiet and calm in the safe place.

-Relocate to the pantry and lock the door behind you.
+• Relocate to the pantry and lock the door behind you.

 Classrooms in the gym will stay in the gym and gather in one of the storage rooms, locking the door behind them.
+Notify the manager of your location.

 Classrooms on a walk will avoid returning to the school and instead proceed to the nearest public building (Elder's Activity Center, Governance Center, Community Center, Clinic).
-They will notify the Social Services staff of their location and stay put until given further instructions via Alert Sense or the authorities.
+They will notify the manager of their location and stay put until given further instructions via Alert Sense or the authorities.